littleblackfish/i529/MEME/README.md

 tar zvxf meme_4.11.3.tar.gz
 cd meme_4.11.3
 ./configure --prefix=$HOME/meme --with-url=http://meme-suite.org --enable-build-libxml2 --enable-build-libxslt
-make
+make -j 4
 make test
 make install
 ```

-This is pretty straightforward in silo or tank since we already have all the prerequisites, but it takes a while.
+This is pretty straightforward in silo or tank since we already have all the prerequisites, although it might take a while if we are all doing it at the same time.
-We could try `make -j 4` to compile in parallel.

 Once this is done, we will have the meme executables in `~/meme/bin/`.
 Feel free to add this in your PATH or we can just write the full path every time we are using MEME.